Sex toy: Zimbabwe

-A portion of the "censorship and entertainments control" law in Zimbabwe illegalizes the possession and importation of sex toys, because they are considered "obscene" or "indecent", and harmful to public morals.
-Being in possession of a sex toy or other prohibited and indecent material can result in a fine (maximum level 6 or US$300) and/or imprisonment not exceeding one year.
+A portion of the "censorship and entertainments control" law in Zimbabwe makes the possession and importation of sex toys illegal, because they are considered "obscene" or "indecent", and harmful to public morals.
+Being in possession of a sex toy or other prohibited and indecent material can result in a fine (up to a maximum level 6 or US$300) and/or imprisonment not exceeding one year.